aaiss1/StreetSmart/README.md

 # StreetSmart

-A micro-mobility safety device designed and built by 4 senior computer engineering students.
+A bicycle safety device designed and built by 4 senior computer engineering students.

 ## Installing the Neopixel Library
 ```